5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 ### 1. Prerequisites
 The following steps are requireded after a clean install of macOS Sonoma (Tested on beta 5)

+1. If your system is unsupported by macOS Ventura and newer (everything prior to 7th Gen Intel Kaby Lake), you need to prepare your Config and EFI first by following the [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU.
-1. Connect your system via Ethernet to access the internet.
+2. Connect your system via Ethernet to access the internet.
 Should be obvious since WiFi doesn't work at this stage…
-2. Disable Gatekeeper via Terminal so macOS won't get in your way:
+3. Disable Gatekeeper via Terminal so macOS won't get in your way:
 	```shell
 	sudo spctl --master-disable
 	```
-3. Install [Python](https://www.python.org/).
+4. Install [Python](https://www.python.org/).
 We need it to build and run the modified version of OpenCore Legacy Patcher we are going to use to patch Wifi.
-4. Install Command Line Tools via Terminal:
+5. Install Command Line Tools via Terminal:
 	```shell
 	xcode-select --install
 	```